-The crab apples are ready in September , I have two trees in my garden, one a really small, deep red variety and the other a small greenish yellow variety.
+Crab apples are ready in September, I have two trees in my garden.One is a really small, deep red variety and the other a small greenish yellow variety.
 Both make wonderful jellies.
-There are many varieties to choose from.
-Crab apple jelly is delicious served with bread and cheese or lovely cooked ham , it is also a great addition to a gravy stirred in at the very end.

 - Wash the apples well, cut into quarters ( don’t peel or core ) and put into a preserving pan with the water.
 Do not use bruised apples.